ibm-cloud-docs/watson-query-cli-plugin/watson-query-cli.md

 {: #watson-query-tables-for-role-cli-options}

 --role (string)
-:   Watson Query has four roles: MANAGER, STEWARD, ENGINEER and USER The value of rolename should be one of them.
+:   Watson Query has four roles: MANAGER, STEWARD, ENGINEER, and USER The value of role should be one of these values.
 Required.

 #### Examples
 {: #watson-query-tables-for-role-cli-examples}

-Get virtualized tables by role
+Get virtualized tables by role.

 ```sh
 ibmcloud watson-query tables-for-role --role DV_ENGINEER